Cracking the code: Understanding commodity market prices

 Tariffs, subsidies, and environmental regulations can impact commodity production and trade.

 Innovation can shift supply and prices.
-Take fracking, which revolutionized oil production and lowered crude prices.
+Take fracking, which revolutionised oil production and lowered crude prices.

 Infographic showing fundamental factors affecting commodity market prices